stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 **Assessment Methodology**

 - [CIS Controls Assessment Specification for CIS Safeguard 8.01](https://cas8.docs.cisecurity.org/en/latest/source/Controls8/#81-establish-and-maintain-an-audit-log-management-process)
--
+- Score is based on the completeness (presence of required elements) of the Audit Log Management Process.

 ## Safeguard 8.02	(IG1)	Collect Audit Logs

 The implementation of Safeguard 8.02 is operationally equivalent to the defensive mitigation for _2023 Statewide Information Technology Control Standards_ AU-2 and AU-12; and contributes to the defensive mitigation for _Standards_ AU-7.
+[Why this matters.](https://github.com/stateoforegon-eis-css/Oregon-CIS-Assessments/blob/main/Why-This-Matters.md#safeguard-802---collect-audit-logs)

 **Assessed Elements:**